chezou/audience_generator/README.md

 $ audience_generator my_db
 ```

-You can see detailed option with `--help` option.
+You can see detailed options with `--help` option.

 ```shell script
 Usage: audience_generator [OPTIONS] DATABASE